waffle-iron/moderndeveloper-questionnaire/encyclopedia/max-height.md

 ## Example 2

-The following snippet of code shows how constrain the element to being fixed on the base of its parent element's height.
+The following snippet of code shows you how to constrain the element to be fixed on the base of its parent element's height.

 ```
         p {